Smoked Deviled Eggs

 What Types of Pellets Should You Use?

-The milder fruitwoods like apple, maple, or cherry work well.
+Milder fruitwoods, such as apple, maple, or cherry, work well.
 Alder and hickory are good too.

 The eggs will absorb a lot of flavor from the smoke, so it’s best to stay away from the bolder flavors.
 Also, some woods like mesquite, for example, have more savory and bitter notes that aren’t suitable for these deviled eggs.